Monroe Hickson

-Monroe Hickson (July 8, 1908 – December 29, 1967), also known as Willie Tyler, nicknamed Bluecorns, was an American serial killer who murdered four shopkeepers in Aiken County, South Carolina, during a crime spree spanning between April and September 1946.
-Hickson was not suspected in the murders until 1957, when he was jailed for attempted murder.
-Before his arrest, another man was wrongfully convicted for two of the murders.
+Monroe Hickson (July 8, 1908 – December 29, 1967) was an American serial killer and fugitive who committed four murders and the attempted murder of a fifth in the city of Aiken, South Carolina, from April to October 1946.
+His crimes went mostly unnoticed until he abruptly confessed to them after being arrested for assault in 1957; prior to that, another man, L.D.
+Harris, had been wrongly sentenced to death for two of the murders.
+After his confessions, Hickson was convicted and sentenced to four life terms.

+In 1966, while serving his sentence at Manning Correctional Institution, he escaped from custody and remained elusive for nearly two years.
+He was added to the FBI Ten Most Wanted Fugitives list but was never recaptured, as he was found dead in North Carolina in 1968.

 Early life

-Monroe Hickson was born on July 8, 1908, in Aiken County, South Carolina.
+Monroe Hickson was born on July 8, 1908, in Aiken, South Carolina.
 Hickson, although lacking a formal education, was said to have been very intelligent, and was an avid reader of the Bible, regularly carrying one with him.

+Crimes

-Hickson was convicted of his first crime in 1931, which was assault with intent to kill.
-He was sentenced to five years in prison and released early in 1933.
+Hickson was convicted of assault with intent to kill in 1931 and was sentenced to five years in prison, but he was released early in 1933.
 In 1937, Hickson was convicted of burglary and larceny and sentenced to one year in prison.

-Murders

-Hickson is known to have committed his first murder on April 17, 1946, when he fatally shot David Garrett at Garrett's shop in Aiken.
-Afterwards, he robbed the place and stole a pistol.
-11 days later, on April 28, Hickson killed Edward and Mary Bennett, a married couple who were working at the grocery store they owned.
-Before he died, Edward exclaimed to police "A big negro shot me and robbed me".
+Hickson committed his first murder on April 17, 1946, when he attacked David Garrett with an axe at Garrett's shop in Aiken and killed him.
+Afterwards, he robbed the shop and stole a pistol.
+Eleven days later, on April 28, Hickson entered a grocery store owned by 33-year-old Edward and 25-year-old Mary Bennett.
+He brandished the gun he stole from Garrett and fatally shot Mary and injured Edward.
+Edward later exclaimed to police that "a big negro shot me and robbed me" before succumbing to his injuries.
 The three murders, which took place in a short amount to time, were quickly connected and a $2,500 reward was published for any information leading to an arrest.

-On September, 28, Hickson attacked Annie Wiseburg at her home, where he stabbed and bludgeoned her to death.
-In October, Hickson struck again, this time attacking a female liquor store clerk with a brick, however, she survived.
+On September 28, Hickson attacked Annie Wiseburg at her home, where he stabbed and bludgeoned her to death.
+In October, Hickson attacked a female liquor store clerk with a brick, however, she survived.
 He was arrested shortly after the last attack, but was not linked to the previous crimes, and was sentenced to 20 years imprisonment.
+On October 5, 1947, Hickson managed to escape from jail but was quickly apprehended by police officer G. C. Johnson.